-The cost of electricity and gas has risen significantly in recent years, and by about 20-30% in the last twelve months.
+The cost of electricity and gas has risen significantly in recent years.
 The media attention this issue has been given has provided the motivation for people to talk more and compare prices, however by not shopping around, 70% of us are still paying 20% more than we need to for our electricity.

 Electricity and gas retailers talk about rising wholesale prices and while there is truth in that, it is only one side of the story as the retailers continue to report huge profits.